Victor/Victoria: Plot

-After Norma violently attacks King during a quarrel, he sends her back to the United States.
+After Norma attacks King during a quarrel, he sends her back to the United States.
 Determined to uncover the truth, King sneaks into Victoria and Toddy's suite and confirms his suspicion when he spies her getting into the bath.
-Back in Chicago, Norma, still angry over being dumped, tells King's business partner Sal Andretti that King is having an affair with a man.
-King invites Victoria, Toddy, and Cassell to Chez Lui.
-Another major fight breaks out.
-Squash and Toddy are both arrested, along with many of the club clientele, but King and Victoria manage to escape.
-King kisses Victoria, pretending that he does not care about Victoria's assumed gender.
+In Chicago, Norma, angry over being dumped, tells King's business partner Sal Andretti that King is having an affair with a man.
+King invites Victoria, Toddy and Cassell to Chez Lui.
+Another fight breaks out.
+Squash, Cassell, and Toddy are arrested, along with many of the club clientele, but King and Victoria escape.
+King kisses Victoria, pretending that he does not care about her assumed gender.

-Squash returns to the suite and catches King in bed with Victoria.
-King tries to explain, but then Squash reveals he himself is gay.
-Victoria and King argue over whether or not the relationship could work and Victoria discovers that King is not really a gangster but someone who pretends to be in order to stay in the nightclub business, leading Victoria to point out that they are both pretending to be something they are not.
+Squash returns to the suite and catches him in bed with Victoria.
+King tries to explain, but then Squash reveals that he himself is gay.
+Victoria and King argue over whether or not the relationship could work and Victoria discovers that King is not really a gangster but someone who pretends to be to stay in the nightclub business.
+Both he and Victoria are pretending to be something they are not.
 Victoria returns to her room and finds Squash in bed with Toddy.

-Meanwhile, Labisse hires a private investigator, Charles Bovin, to tail and investigate Victor.
-Victoria and King attempt to live together for a while, but keeping up her deception strains the relationship to the breaking point, and King ends it.

-At the same time that Victoria has decided to give up the persona of Victor in order to be with King, Sal arrives and demands that King transfer his share of the business to Sal for a fraction of what it is actually worth.
+Meanwhile, Labisse hires private investigator Charles Bovin to tail Victor.
+Victoria and King attempt to live together, but keeping up her deception strains the relationship, and King eventually ends it.
+At the same time that Victoria decides to give up the Victor persona to be with King, Sal arrives and demands that King transfer his share of the business to Sal for a fraction of what it is actually worth.
 Squash tells Victoria what is happening, and she shows Norma that she is really a woman, saving King's stake.
-That night at the club, Cassell tells Toddy and Victoria that Labisse has lodged a police complaint against him and "Victor" for perpetrating a public fraud.
-After checking for himself, the inspector tells Labisse that the performer he saw in the room, after opening the door, is a man and that Labisse is an idiot.

-In the end, Victoria joins King in the club as her real self.
-The announcer says that Victor is going to perform, but instead of Victoria, Toddy masquerades as "Victor".
-After an intentionally disastrous but ultimately hilarious performance, Toddy claims that this is his last performance.
+That night at the club, Cassell tells Toddy and Victoria that Labisse lodged a police complaint against him and "Victor" for perpetrating a public fraud.
+After checking for himself, the inspector tells Labisse that the performer he saw in the room, after opening the door, is a man and accuses Labisse for being a idiot.
+Victoria joins King in the club as her real self.
+The announcer says that Victor will perform, but instead of Victoria, Toddy masquerades as "Victor".
+After an intentionally disastrous performance of "The Shady Dame From Seville," Toddy claims that this is his last performance.